anupkumar222/TA-AC-BACKEND-core-node-1-TNaaaa/block-BNaaau/index.md

     1. GET on '/users' route where return a simple HTML form with name and email field
     2. POST on '/users' route with a message 'Posted for the second time'.

-Q. create a server and handle query params from the request on following url i.e. `/users?email=nodeserver@gmail.com` from browser
+Q. create a server and handle query params from the request on following url i.e. `/users?email=nodeserver@gmail.com` from browser.

   - parse the request url using parse method from url module
   - console pathname from parsed url in above step
   - grab url using `req.url`
   - differentiate between `req.url` and `parsedUrl.pathname`